ADMINISTRATION:

 Laboratories.
 He worked on the development of acetone, a vital

 element in the production of smokeless gunpowder.
+In the Second

-friends in Manchester, including C P
+in Manchester, including C P Scott,

-him in the Zionist cause, and he was made the British representative
+in the Zionist cause, and he was made the British representative

 for the movement.